signalogic/SigSRF_SDK/mediaTest_readme.md

 In the USB audio output example, output is specified as USB port 0 (the -ousb0 argument).
 Other USB ports can be specified, depending on what is physically connected to the server.

-<a name="PacketModeOperation"></a>
+<a name="PacketMode"></a>
-## Packet Mode Operation
+## Packet Mode

-Packet mode operation performs encode, decode, or transcoding in real-time (or at a specified rate) based on parameters in a ["session configuration file"](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#SessionConfig) given in the command line.
-Packet mode operation reads/writes IP/UDP/RTP packet streams from/to network interfaces or pcap files.
+Packet mode performs encode, decode, or transcoding in real-time (or at a specified rate) based on parameters in a ["session configuration file"](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#SessionConfig) given in the command line.
+Packet mode reads/writes IP/UDP/RTP packet streams from/to network interfaces or pcap files.
 Both IPv4 and IPv6 format streams are supported.
 Pktlib APIs in mediaTest source code examples include session creation, packet Rx and parsing, packet formatting and Tx, jitter buffer, ptime handling (transrating), and more.
 The main objectives are to measure transcoding performance with full packet flow, including real-world media framework elements.

 <a name="RealTimeStreaming"></a>
 ### Real-Time Streaming and Packet Flow

-Packet mode operation with SigSRF software processes streams from/to network sockets or pcap files, applying required RFCs, media options, and encoding, decoding, or transcoding in real-time (or at a specified rate).
+SigSRF software processes streams from/to network sockets or pcap files, applying required RFCs, media options, and encoding, decoding, or transcoding in real-time (or at a specified rate).
 Multiple concurrent streams with arbitrary endpoints, RFCs, and media processing requirements are handled and all processing is multithreaded and designed to be scaled up to high capacity, or scaled down to IoT or Edge embedded targets (see [SigSRF Overview](https://github.com/signalogic/SigSRF_SDK#Overview)).

 Buffering ("backpressure" in data analytics terminology) is handled using an advanced jitter buffer with several user-controllable options (see [Jitter Buffer](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#JitterBuffer)).